hopppe/aitravelagent2/README.md

 This application uses a serverless architecture with Next.js, Supabase, and OpenAI:

 1. **Frontend**: Next.js React application where users submit travel preferences
-2. **Backend API**: Next.js API routes that handle job creation and status checks
+2. **Backend API**: Next.js API routes that handle job creation, OpenAI API calls, and status checks
 3. **Database**: Supabase PostgreSQL database to store jobs and results
-4. **Processing**: Supabase Edge Functions to handle the OpenAI API calls

 ### Key Components

 - `app/api/generate-itinerary/route.ts`: API endpoint that receives travel survey data and creates jobs
 - `app/api/job-status/route.ts`: API endpoint to check job status
-- `app/api/job-processor.ts`: Utilities for processing job responses
+- `app/api/job-processor.ts`: Utilities for processing jobs and calling the OpenAI API
 - `lib/supabase.ts`: Supabase client and job management utilities
 - `lib/logger.ts`: Structured logging system
-- `supabase/functions/generate-itinerary/index.ts`: Supabase Edge Function that calls OpenAI

 ## How It Works

 1. User submits travel preferences through the UI
 2. The frontend calls the `/api/generate-itinerary` endpoint
-3. The server creates a job in Supabase and triggers a Supabase Edge Function
+3. The server creates a job in Supabase and calls the OpenAI API
-4. The Edge Function calls OpenAI to generate a travel itinerary
-5. Results are stored in Supabase
+4. Results are stored in Supabase
-6. The frontend polls the `/api/job-status` endpoint to check progress
+5. The frontend polls the `/api/job-status` endpoint to check progress
-7. When the job is complete, the frontend displays the generated itinerary
+6. When the job is complete, the frontend displays the generated itinerary

 ## Setup